• Skip to primary navigation

 Testing Process

-Essential oils are only a good as their active components.
 NOW Foods uses their own team of quality control experts to conduct quality tests and ensure that each oil matches their standard.
-NOW’s team conducts a series of quality tests to ensure that each oil is of the highest possible quality.
+NOW’s team conducts a series of essential oil tests to ensure that each oil is of the highest possible quality.

 All NOW Essential Oils are GC/FTIR verified, which is an aromatherapy industry-standard testing qualification.
 GC stands for Gas Chromatography and FTIR for Fourier Transform Infrared Spectroscopy.
-Not that these technical details really matter to the average user, but it’s good to know that this is not only a company-internal testing process labeled with some smart marketing name to confuse consumers.
-For example, doTerra also uses GC and FTIR testing to ensure the quality of their essential oils (read it on doTerra’s blog here).
+Not that these technical details really matter to the average consumer, but it’s good to know that this is not only a company-internal testing process labeled with some smart marketing name to confuse consumers. doTerra also uses GC and FTIR testing to ensure the quality of their essential oils (read it on doTerra’s blog here).

 Food Grade and Therapeutic Grade